evantwout/web/source/index.rst

 - H-matrix-based preconditioners (via AHMED).

+- Easy creation of operators composed of several logical blocks.

 - Interfaces to iterative linear solvers from Trilinos.

 - Evaluation of potentials in space (away from the discretized surface).